kbindesh/eks-bootcamp/22-jenkins-cicd-pipeline-for-eks-apps.md

   - **Role Name**: `SetupEKSClusterRole`
   - **Description**: This IAM role is responsible for setting-up EKS cluster from config server.

-## XX.
-Assign IAM role to Jenkins and K8s Management Server
+## Step-08: Assign IAM role to Jenkins and K8s Management Server

 - AWS Management console >> EC2 >> Select the Jenkins Server (EC2 Instance)
 - Click on **Actions** menu >> **Security** >> **Modify IAM Role** >> Select _SetupEKSClusterRole_ role we created in the previous step.

-## XX.
-Create an `Amazon EKS Cluster` using `eksctl` from K8s Management Server
+## Step-09: Create an `Amazon EKS Cluster` using `eksctl` from K8s Management Server

 - SSH to K8s Management Server and Run the following commands: